machshev/bible-modules/README.md

 cd aramaic-bible-modules
 ```

-Install python [poetry](https://python-poetry.org/), the simple python
+Install [pdm](https://pdm-project.org/en/latest/), the "modern python packaging
-packageing and dependency manager.
-We use this to create a virtual environment
+and dependency manager", this allows us to install the versions pinned in the
+lockfile for consistent result.
+We use `pdm` to manage dependencies as well as
-to run the scripts from with all the required dependencies.
+create a virtual environment to run the scripts from with all the required
+dependencies.

 ```bash
 pip install pdm